felipejoglar/felipejoglar.github.io/blog.md

 ---
-title: "On writing software well"
+title: "On writing software"
 layout: blog
 ---
 Here are my approaches when writing software.
-How I build things ❤️
+How I build things 👋 ❤️